FZJ-INM1-BDA/voluba/user_docs/nifti_conversion.md

 # NIfTI conversion

-For personal data VoluBA only supports the NIfTI-format (.nii or .nii.gz).
+For personal data voluba only supports the NIfTI-format (.nii or .nii.gz).
 To convert your data we recommend one of the following tools:

 1. [ITK-SNAP](#itk-snap)
 2. [3D Slicer](#3d-slicer)